-External Threats and Opportunities Monitoring process: This process is designed to ensure Company-wide early awareness of external threats and opportunities, including legal or regulatory changes.
+External Threats and Opportunities Monitoring process: This process is designed to ensure early awareness of external threats and opportunities, including legal or regulatory changes.
 It allows for both expert and business input in the assessment of these threats and opportunities and on the appropriateness of associated mitigation steps.
 Finally, the process ensures an audit trail of the agreed risk strategy and mitigating actions.

 Risk and Control Assessment process: Objective of this process is to provide a regular assessment of individual risks taking into account the existing risk exposure and effectiveness of controls and mitigating actions in place.
-For risks assessed as being beyond the Company's appetite, mitigating actions are identified and implemented.
+For risks assessed as being beyond the risk appetite, mitigating actions are identified and implemented.

-Key Risk Indicators monitoring process: Key Risk Indicators are identified and measured to monitor, on an ongoing basis, risk exposure versus Company's appetite.
+Key Risk Indicators monitoring process: Key Risk Indicators are identified and measured to monitor, on an ongoing basis, risk exposure versus risk appetite.
 These can either be internal or external indicators.
 Soft and hard limits are defined for each of them.
 When the hard limit is breached, rationale is investigated and mitigating actions are identified, where relevant.

-Operational Incident Collection process: The process is a logging and escalation process, available for every employee in the Company, to report any operational incident including control failures.
+Operational Incident Collection process: The process is a logging and escalation process, available for every employee of the Company, to report any operational incident including control failures.
 Material incidents are investigated for root-cause analysis and lessons learnt.
 Corrective and preventive actions are established when necessary.
 Trend analysis is also performed based on incident data to surface and prevent non-material but recurrent issues.

-Management Action Tracking Process: All risk management actions coming from any ERM processes or risk governance meetings are centralised in a dedicated tool.
+Management Action Tracking process: All risk management actions coming from any ERM processes or risk governance meetings are centralised in a dedicated tool.
 Deadline rebasing is subject to restrictive rules managed by the Risk Function.
 Objective being to ensure that risks are appropriately and timely mitigated.

-Outputs of all the above-mentioned processes contribute to the production of the "Corporate Risk Profile" report which is provided on a quarterly basis to support the Non-Executive Audit and Risk Committee in its risk oversight duty.
+Outputs of all the above-mentioned processes contribute to the production of the "Corporate Risk Profile" report which is provided on a regular basis to support the relevant decision bodies of the operational entities on their risk oversight duty.

 This integrated ERM framework is embedded at the heart of key decision making process.
-All key decisions made in the Company such as product initiatives, new projects, capital management, reinsurance arrangement review, investment strategy, marketing strategy and distribution strategy follow internal governance processes, which include an assessment of the risk exposure, mitigation strategies and need for an ad hoc ORSA.
+All key decisions made such as product initiatives, new projects, capital management, reinsurance arrangement review, investment strategy, marketing strategy and distribution strategy follow internal governance processes, which include an assessment of the risk exposure, mitigation strategies and need for an ad hoc ORSA.